Today I’m sharing a hard-won victory and an improvement in my dog’s quality of life. I replaced a poisoned cue.

 I finally got it, with some discussion and encouragement from my teacher, that I would have to re-teach the behavior with a new cue.
 Changing cues is one of my unfavorite things.
 Who wants to change their habits?
 But that is exactly what we are asking our dogs to do every time we train them.
 After watching Kathy Sdao’s wonderful “Improve Your i-Cue” DVD, I realized just how unfair I was being by not wanting to change my own behavior.
 Cues are comparatively easy for humans.
 We have language, and we usually choose a word that pertains to the behavior (although we don’t have to).
 For dogs, learning verbal cues is an exercise in pure memory, using a sense (hearing) that they don’t lead with.
 They take in information more readily with sight and smell.
 So Kathy convinced me that that was pretty selfish not to want to change my habit.

-With the help of the Training Levels Yahoo group, I picked a new cue: “Hang out.”
+I picked a new cue: “Hang out.”
 I wanted something that had relaxed connotations for me so I could always to say it very pleasantly.

 When retraining, I couldn’t use the “New cue/old cue” technique of teaching a new cue since any association with the old cue would undo my work.
 I had to start from scratch.
 I had to change or rehabilitate three things: the hand signal (I dropped it completely), the verbal cue, and the motion of my turning away from her.
 Since Summer understands the concept of Stay and has a very nice one, with distance, duration, and distractions, I wouldn’t need to retrain the advanced stuff extensively.
 I just had to build good associations with the cue itself and my initial leaving.